10-12 april 2024 - Helsingborg, Sweden

 • 9:45 - 10:30 am - Dr. Mariana Pinto da Costa

-From Hikikomori to social contacts - navigating the spectrum of social isolation
+Social isolation, loneliness and Hikikomori - navigating the spectrum of social connection

 • 10:30 - 11:00 am - Fika Pause